rectorphp/getrector-com/data/blog/posts/2021/2021-03-22-rector-010-released-with-php71-support.md

 ## 6 Standalone Project Packages

 Let's be honest.
 The Rector repository got a bit fat around the belly over the years.
 It got out of shape, collecting too much clutter at once.
 Rector included every framework right in the core.
 Do you use Symfony?
-There is also Nette, CakePHP, and Laravel.
+There is also CakePHP, Doctrine and Laravel.

 It's like asking for Vietnamese translation for Bum Bo Nam Bo and getting 30 other languages as a bonus.